The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 Note that the Einsum does not actually specify the overall order in which to walk the iteration space; it only specifies the order of operations when looking at a specific \emph{point} in the iteration space.
-Thus, an implementation may first apply the map action to \emph{all} points in the iteration space, producing an ``incomplete'' tensor of shape $M \times N \times K$, before reducing over the $K$ rank of that tensor.
+Thus, an implementation may first apply the \maptxt\ action to \emph{all} points in the iteration space, producing a \maptmp\ tensor of shape $M \times N \times K$, before reducing over the $K$ rank of that tensor.
 An implementation may also choose to instead incrementally multiply and reduce data values at each point in the iteration space.

-Additionally, although we described merge and compute as point-by-point steps, an implementation may even choose to apply a merge operation to all iteration space points first, before applying the compute operator.
+Additionally, although we described \merge\ and \compute\ as point-by-point steps, an implementation may even choose to apply a \merge\ operation to all iteration-space points first, before applying the \compute\ operator.
 For example, an implementation of the \acro{GEMM} expression above may first intersect the \emph{entire} $k$ rank of $A$ and $B$ by gathering all non-empty coordinates of $A$ and $B$, performing a set intersection between them, and producing an output stream of $k$ coordinates that are shared by both $A$ and $B$.
 Now, execution need only access regions of the $M \times N \times K$ space that contain $k$ coordinates that survived intersection. \end{example_box}

 \begin{example_box}[label=sidebar:multi-rank]{Merge in Multi-Rank Map Actions} Let us add an intersection merge operator to the outer product example: